NSO Insurance: A Guide for Medical Professionals

 You also have the option to add a Business Owner’s Policy (BOP).
 The BOP includes both property and liability protection and can cover your business against a variety of unforeseen circumstances (like employee theft or cybercrimes).

-Who Pays for NSO Insurance?
+Who Pays for NSO Insurance and How Much Does It Cost?

 As a nurse with individual malpractice insurance from NSO, you will be responsible for paying the monthly premiums on your policy.
 If an NSO liability policy is provided to you as part of your benefits package, your employer will cover the costs.